baezor/baezor.github.io/_posts/2024-05-10-dynamic-imports.md

 ---
 layout: post
 title: "How to setup dynamic imports in Laravel Mix and WordPress"
-date: 2022/7/1 00:00:00 -0500
+date: 2024/5/10 00:00:00 -0500
 description: How to setup dynamic imports in Laravel Mix for WordPress performance
-categories: webpack
+categories: webpack laravel-mix wordpress
 author: You
 ---

 # How to setup dynamic imports in Laravel Mix and WordPress

 Let me show you how to set up dynamic imports in Laravel Mix for WordPress performance.

 I'm assuming you already know what dynamic imports in webpack are, and you just need the how-to guide to implement them on your project.
 Let's dive into it: